History of India (1947–present): Partition of India

+The partition of India was outlined in the Indian Independence Act 1947.
+It led to the dissolution of the British Raj in South Asia and the creation of two independent dominions: India and Pakistan.
+The change of political borders notably included the division of two provinces of British India, Bengal and Punjab.
+The majority Muslim districts in these provinces were awarded to Pakistan and the majority non-Muslim to India.
+The other assets that were divided included the British Indian Army, the Royal Indian Navy, the Royal Indian Air Force, the Indian Civil Service, the railways, and the central treasury.
+Self-governing independent Pakistan and India legally came into existence at midnight on 14 and 15 August 1947 respectively.The partition caused large-scale loss of life and an unprecedented migration between the two dominions.
+Among refugees who survived, it solidified the belief that safety lay among co-religionists.
+In the instance of Pakistan, it made palpable a hitherto only-imagined refuge for the Muslims of British India.
+The migrations took place hastily and with little warning.
+It is thought that between 14 million and 18 million people moved, and perhaps more.
+Excess mortality during the period of the partition is usually estimated to have been around one million.
+The violent nature of the partition created an atmosphere of hostility and suspicion between India and Pakistan that affects their relationship to this day.

 An estimated 3.5 million Hindus and Sikhs living in West Punjab, North-West Frontier Province, Baluchistan, East Bengal and Sind migrated to India in fear of domination and suppression in Muslim Pakistan.
 Communal violence killed an estimated one million Hindus, Muslims and Sikhs, and gravely destabilised both dominions along their Punjab and Bengal boundaries, and the cities of Calcutta, Delhi and Lahore.
 The violence was stopped by early September owing to the co-operative efforts of both Indian and Pakistani leaders, and especially due to the efforts of Mohandas Gandhi, the leader of the Indian freedom struggle, who undertook a fast-unto-death in Calcutta and later in Delhi to calm people and emphasise peace despite the threat to his life.
 Both governments constructed large relief camps for incoming and leaving refugees, and the Indian Army was mobilised to provide humanitarian assistance on a massive scale.

 The assassination of Mohandas Gandhi on 30 January 1948 was carried out by Nathuram Godse, who held him responsible for partition and charged that Mohandas Gandhi was appeasing Muslims.
 More than one million people flooded the streets of Delhi to follow the procession to cremation grounds and pay their last respects.